Using infrared heating in the workplace

 How much do infrared panels cost?

-This means that the energy savings that will arise from infrared heating panels are substantial, using just a 1/3 of the electricity to produce the same level of heating, so if your business is considering its heating options, make sure you include infrared heating in your thoughts!
+This means that the energy savings that will arise from infrared heating panels are substantial, using just a 1/3 of the electricity to produce the same level of heating as other methods.
+If your business is considering its heating options, make sure to look at infrared heating.